blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 A weak wind may disperse the cloud after 4 rounds, while a strong one disperses it after 1 round.
 ```

 ```
 Tidal Wave (3rd)
 Casting Speed: 1 action
 Distance: 120 feet
 Duration: Instantaneous
 Select an area within range to crash down a wave of water up to 30ft long, up to 10ft wide, and up to 10ft high.
-Every creature in that areay makes a dexterity saving throw to halve 4d8 bludgeoning damage and avoid being knocked prone.
+Every creature in that areay makes a DEX save to halve 4d8 bludgeoning damage and avoid being knocked prone.
 The water spreads out across the ground in all directions, extinguishing any unprotected flames in the area and within 30ft of it.
 The water then vanishes.
 ```

 ```